DataONEorg/d1_python/d1_client_onedrive/doc/source/architecture.rst

 package level can be reached though each of the root level search types.

 If a resolver determines that the path that it has received is invalid, it can abort processing of the path by raising a PathException.
-The resolver stores a brief error message in the exception.
-The exception is caught by the Root resolver, which renders it as a file in the ONEDrive filesystem, using the error message as the filename.

 The hierarchy of resolvers